 Being rejected in an Amazon interview does not mean that you will never be able to get a job there again.
 On the contrary, at Day One Careers, we have helped many candidates who joined Amazon after a few rejections.
 So how quickly can you reapply after a rejection?

 There is no set time limit.
-Sometimes your Amazon recruiter will advise you of a “cooling off period,” which can be anything between six months to two years.
-If this is the case, we recommend honoring the cooling-off period and improving your resume with high-impact projects.
+Sometimes, your Amazon recruiter will advise you of a “cooling off period,” which can be anything between six months to two years.
+If so, we recommend honoring the cooling-off period and improving your resume with high-impact projects.

 If your recruiter did not advise you of a cooling-off period, there is no harm in applying to relevant roles straight away.
 However, give yourself the time to improve upon any areas you may have struggled with during the last interview.

 You can have notes up during your interview while answering behavioral questions.
 But there is a caveat.
 You should avoid reading from a script but have built points instead.
 Why?
-While behavioral interviews at Amazon are not a test of your memory, your interviewers want to converse with you.
+While behavioral interviews at Amazon do not test your memory, your interviewers want to converse with you.